blindsidenetworks/scalelite/README.md

 When you run this command, Scalelite will print out the ID of the newly created tenant, followed by `OK` if the operation was successful.

+#### Update Tenant
+`./bin/rake tenants:update[id,name,secrets]`

+You can update an existing tenants name or secrets using this rake command.

+When you run this command, Scalelite will print out the ID of the updated tenant, followed by `OK` if the operation was successful.

 #### Remove Tenant
 `./bin/rake tenants:remove[id]`